Advent

 And so we begin the cycle again.
 We heard the story before—the story of salvation, the story of Jesus’ birth, life, suffering, death, and resurrection.
 We heard how Jesus continues to work in us, his church (in the season of Pentecost).
 Now we act like little children who have just finished our favorite book.
 “Read it again,” we say.
 God’s blessings to you as you celebrate Advent and Christmas.
 God’s blessings as you hear the story again.

-2 Responses to “Advent”
+2 thoughts on “Advent”

-I continue enjoying your Shepard site and all the encouragement and truth within.
+1. I continue enjoying your Shepard site and all the encouragement and truth within.
 Each time I feel more at peace and blessed that we have Jesus with us at all times.
 Thank you !

 Leave a Reply